The new COVID variant, Omicron (B.1.529) was first detected in South Africa in November 2021. Omicron is now the dominant COVID variant today.

-During the worst of the delta variant spread, these sectors/stocks will likely underperform the S&P 500.
-If there is a delta variant booster shot or if the variant starts to get under control, there’s a greater chance these sectors/stocks will then begin to outperform.
+During the worst of the new COVID variant spread, these sectors/stocks will likely underperform the S&P 500.
+If there is a omicron variant booster shot or if the variant starts to get under control, there's a greater chance these sectors/stocks will then begin to outperform.

 - Financial (XLF): JP Morgan, Chase, Wells Fargo

 - Materials (XLB): Newmont Corp, Dow Inc, Linde PLC

 - Industrials (XLI): Honeywell, UPS, Union Pacific, Boeing